alightinmyhair/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
+The Grocery App will seek to satisfy two things missing from grocery apps on the market today.
+This Grocery App will not only help classify grocery items into categories, giving a more organized structure when a user is grocery shopping, but it will provide insights into what food categories the user is purchasing the most and least of.
-The Grocery App will enable a user to add their own grocery lists or choose an item from the Grocery Library to their grocery list.
-Grocery items on grocery lists will be categorized into a food group and after a user has checked off grocery items from the grocery list, they can see a percentage breakdown of the food they have purchased in a pie chart.
-Users will find this application helpful in organizing the users' grocery items; and insights into the what food groups the user is purchasing the most of.
+The app will enable users to add their own Grocery Category to classify the grocery items that they will be adding to their Grocery List.
+While the user can add their own Grocery Item they can also choose an item from the Grocery Library.
+Grocery items on Grocery Lists will need to be categorized into a food category and after a user has checked off grocery items from the Grocery List, they can see a percentage breakdown of the food they have purchased, displayed in a pie chart.
+Users will find this application helpful in organizing the users' grocery items;.
 ### Features
+1. Grocery HomePage: Login and New User buttons.
+After login, the page will reroute to a Grocery List
+2. Grocery Classification: Add Grocery Category button so user can start adding grocery food groups
-1. Add grocery item: Users can input their own grocery items
+3. Grocery Item Management: Users can input their own grocery items
-2. Grocery Library: Users can choose from default grocery items
+4. Grocery Library: Users can choose from default grocery items
-3. Grocery Classification: Users can see the items selected displayed in food groups
-4. Grocery results: Users can see the results of their grocery purchases after completion of a grocery visit
+5. Grocery Data: Users can see the results of their grocery purchases after completion of a grocery visit
 ### Technologies
 -Java
 -JavaScript
--MySQL
+-MongoDB
 -Hibernate
 -Thymeleaf Templates
 ### What I'll Have to Learn